 Season Summary: 1965

 The writing was on the wall for the Seagulls in 1965, with the club losing a wealth of experienced key position players to coaching posts with other clubs coupled with the unexpected retirements of several players both before and during the season, which would make the task of challenging the top teams over the following years even more difficult.
-Players departing included Lindsay Murphy (125 games, 146 goals), Leo Maloney (107, 115), Alan McAsey (80, 61), Greg Taube (73, 2) and Bobby Turner (54, 90).
+Players departing included Lindsay Murphy (125 games, 146 goals) to Parkside, Leo Maloney (107, 115), Alan McAsey (80, 61) to Finley, Greg Taube (73, 2) and Bobby Turner (54, 90).
 Turner did return in 1966 and played a further three games.
-Furthermore, Bob Ware was restricted to only eight games due to a serious illness.
-The only recruit of note was former Footscray and South Melbourne player Charlie Evans.
+Furthermore, vice-captain Ware was restricted to only eight games due to a serious illness.
+The only recruit of note was former Footscray and South Melbourne player, Charlie Evans.